-Your details will automatically be uploaded to a CVQO Smartsheet and a member of the Young Leaders' team will be in touch to discuss your requirements in more detail.
+Your details will automatically be uploaded to CVQO and a member of the Young Leaders team will be in touch to discuss your requirements in more detail.

 The point of contact registering the course will need to submit some admin for the course to run.

 These will be sent once the booking is confirmed by CVQO.
 The forms include:

 - Course agreement

 - Model release form (these must be signed by parents/guardians and collected by the host organisation prior to the course and handed to the Lead Instructor on arrival)

 - Nominal roll form (must be returned via email to CVQO at least 7 days prior to the course)

 Organisations will also be asked to email a copy of their admin instructions for the course and venue risk assessment

 A sample of each form can be viewed on our website.
 Completed sample forms will not be accepted.